-In very hot regions, the plant can remain evergreen, but they will lose their leaves if temperatures drop significantly in winter.
-If you experience hot summers but chillier winters, you could also keep your bush in a suitably sized container and bring it indoors when the temperatures drop.
-They're only hardy down to around 18°F and will die if exposed to temperatures lower than this.
+Just like in their native environment, caper bushes will thrive in locations where they can experience dry heat.
+In very hot regions, the plant can remain evergreen, but it will lose its leaves if temperatures drop significantly in winter.
+If you experience hot summers but chillier winters, you can consider keeping your bush in a suitably sized container and bring it indoors when the temperatures drop.
+Caper bushes are only hardy down to around 18 degrees Fahrenheit and will die if exposed to temperatures lower than this.

-Propagating Caper Bushes
+Propagating Caper Bush

 Patience, perseverance, and care are required if you plan on trying to grow caper bushes from stem cuttings.
 Select spring basal cuttings that have a decent number of buds on them—ideally, they should be around 4 inches long.
 Dip the base of the cutting in a rooting hormone to up the chances of establishment, then plant in soil and keep warm and moist for at least two weeks.

 Many gardeners opt to buy a young caper bush from a nursery, as the dormant seeds from the plant are known for being tricky to germinate.
 If you want to give it a try, begin by soaking the seeds for 24 hours.
 If the seeds aren't fresh, they will also need a period of cold stratification—the seeds should be kept moist, sealed, and refrigerated for at least a couple of months.

 After the stratification process is complete, make sure that you give the seeds an additional 24 hours soaking in warm water before sowing them.
 The medium you choose to sow the seeds in should be loose, well-draining, and moist.
 Although germination can start around a month after sowing, it can also take up to three months.